Himanshu2025/crm/README.md

 # crm
-Complaint redressal system crm

-Building a backend of a CRM application
+Building a backend of a CRM application for a complaint redressal system
 	-  Building REST API's

 ## Backend :